Tarava Seamounts: Local

 The seamounts are considered to be of Eocene-Oligocene age.
 Only two seamounts have been dated, both by potassium-argon dating: Fafa Piti has yielded ages of 43.5 ± 0.6 million years ago and Punu Taipu of 36.1 ± 0.5 million years ago.
 Such ages are consistent with an age progressive volcanism caused by a hotspot, whose volcano-building activity was influenced by lithospheric anomalies, considering that there is a discontinuity in the chain which would have formed about 43 million years ago at the time of a major change in the motion of the Pacific Plate.
 The hotspot in question may be the Foundation hotspot, the Pitcairn hotspot or a now extinct third hotspot.
 Alternatively, the formation of the Tuamotu Plateau may have induced tectonic stress that propagated towards the location of the future Tarava Seamounts.

 Biology

 Deep-sea animals such as these living on the Tarava Seamounts and their slopes have drawn attention, since they are poorly researched and possibly under threat from climate change and deep-sea mining.
 The Tarava Seamounts are considered potential mining sites for polymetallic crusts.
 Several new species have been discovered on the Tarava Seamounts, such as the Lophiodes iwamotoi anglerfish, the cone snail Profundiconus tarava, the majoid crab Samadinia longispina and pectinoid Parvamussium vesiculosum.
+Numerous deep-sea rissoidae snails have been described from the Tarava Seamounts.
 Other species found there are Propeamussium watsoni together with five other pectinoids, and tonnoidean gastropods.